hamzahjamad/manga-jpeg-to-pdf/readme.md

 # About
 Convert manga images into a single pdf.

-_p/s: use [HakuNeko](https://github.com/manga-download/hakuneko) to download manga first before convert the images into single pdf._
+_p/s: download manga using [HakuNeko](https://github.com/manga-download/hakuneko) first,
+before converting the downloaded images into single pdf._

 # Requirements